 FLEXION DISTRACTION THERAPY FREQUENTLY HELPS WHEN NOTHING IS HERE!

-2. Manipulation of bending-distraction of the patient with a proven disc herniation.
-J Of The Neuromusculoskeletal System 1997; 5 (2): 70-73 Guadagnino MR:If the damage to the disc is positively determined by diagnostic imaging, surgery is a commonly recommended approach.
+2. Manipulation of bending - distraction of the patient with a proven disc herniation.
+The Neuromusculoskeletal System 1997; 5 (2): 70 - 73 Guadagnino MR:If the damage to the disc is positively determined by diagnostic imaging, surgery is a commonly recommended approach.
 Bending/distraction manipulation is a therapeutic alternative that can bring relief to subjective complaints and eliminate objective signs.
 The success of this technique can save the patient's operating procedure.
 This is the case description of one such case.
-Bending/distraction manipulation is a procedure developed by James M. Cox.
-It is often used in the case of injury to the lumbar disc (hernia, bulges, etc.) and other lower and lower root conditions of the lower limbs.
-The technique involves the use of a specialized table that allows passive distraction, bending, side bending, and rotation.
+Bending / distraction manipulation is a procedure developed by James M. Cox.
+It is often used in the case of injury to the lumbar disc (hernia, bulges etc.) and other lower and lower root conditions of the lower limbs.
+The technique involves the use of a specialized table that allows passive distraction, bending, side bending and rotation.
 These different motion areas, along with the use of appropriate supportive therapy and exercise, help reduce the symptoms associated with lumbar disc syndromes.
-Contraindications and indications for bending/distraction manipulation have been identified and calculated.
-Bending/distraction manipulation is a procedure that should be investigated as part of the algorithm for pre-operative lumbar intervertebral disc injury therapy.
+Contraindications and indications for bending / distraction manipulation have been identified and calculated.
+Bending / distraction manipulation is a procedure that should be investigated as part of the algorithm for pre-operative lumbar intervertebral disc injury therapy.
 This alternative in conservative care may be beneficial for a large number of patients.
-The surgical option of treatment of intervertebral disc herniation can be reduced by the propagation of bending/distraction manipulation
+The surgical option of treatment of intervertebral disc herniation can be reduced by the propagation of bending / distraction manipulation

-Our goal and approach are to provide patients with the best functional treatment plans tailored to individual needs - with emphasis on personal attention and commitment to excellence that distinguish EMERSON PHYSICAL THERAPY AND REHAB CENTER as one of the leading providers of physical therapy and rehabilitation in Bergen County, New Jersey.
+Our goal and approach are to provide patients with the best functional treatment plans tailored to individual needs with emphasis on personal attention and commitment to excellence that distinguish Emerson Physical Therapy & Rehab Center as one of the leading providers of physical therapy and rehabilitation in Bergen County, New Jersey.